 Current wiring standards are put in place to keep occupants safe.
-When the wiring in a home as been done by, let’s say Uncle Jerry, the potential for fire and electrocution hazards go up.
+When the wiring in a home has been done by, let’s say Uncle Joe, the potential for fire and electrocution hazards go up.
 All components are necessary, from the actual connections, to the boxes that protect the user and the connections from damage and sparks.
 In the following paragraphs, we’ll talk about some issues that we may see on a routine home inspection.

 Receptacles with two slots.

 Other than being outdated, there is actually nothing wrong with this type of a receptacle in a home.
 It does indicate that the branch circuits in the home are most likely outdated and in need of an upgrade at some point.
 This type of receptacle would increase the likelihood of the end user connecting a 3 prong adapter to use a 3 prong device or a power strip.
 If a power strip is used in combination with the adapter, just keep in mind that the circuit does not provide any protection in regard to grounding our surge suppression.

 Installing a 3 prong receptacle on a 2 conductor circuit.

 This is a common defect in old houses, and sometimes at newer homes when someone wants to give the “effect” of an updated electrical system.
 An ungrounded three-prong outlet increases the potential for shocks or electrocution, and prevents surge protectors from doing their job, which may allow for damage to electronic components.
 In this situation, the following solutions are recommended.

 - Remove the 3 prong receptacle and install a two-prong receptacle.